silexlabs/eleventy-plugin-directus/README.md

 Expose [Directus](https://directus.io) collections as global data in 11ty.
 This will let you access your Directus collections as global data in your 11ty site.
 By default the data will be available in `directus.collections.*`

+This plugin also creates filters to manage assets URLs and translations

 ### Usage

 1. Install the plugin using npm: